Friday, February 27, 2026

 Older people also take significantly more medication at the same time on average, which increases the risk of unwanted interactions.
 Many of them also have cognitive impairments, which makes it difficult for them to take their medication independently and correctly.
 What’s more, many of them live alone in old age, which means that no one notices in time if side effects occur or errors are made when taking medication.

-E-healthcare facilitates access to healthcare, optimizes processes and improves communication between patients, doctors and nurses.
+E-healthcare facilitates access to healthcare, optimizes processes and improves communication between patients, doctors and nursing staff.
 Credit: Shutterstock

 The consequences are health risks such as falls, confusion, hospitalization or loss of independence – and thus often an accelerated path to the need for care.